aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

     - The interval in minutes the crawler is going to run
     - Do not set a low value here since it might lead to an IP ban for making too many successive requests
 - `spelling`
-    - The threshold applied to edit distance while finding variations in spelling of keywords
+    - The threshold applied to edit distance while finding variations in the spelling of keywords
     - A higher value means that more variations will be considered when looking for keywords, and a lower value means fewer variations are considered
     - Increasing the value too much will result in false positives (for example, `"indiranagar"` might match with `"ramnagar"`)
+- `multithreaded`
+    - You can leverage multithreading to fetch posts from multiple groups simultaneously
+    - This is set to `False` by default since it might lead to an IP ban for making too many successive requests
+    - If you crawling a small number of groups or fetching a small number of pages, you can set this to `True` to speed up the crawler

 ## Why crawl Facebook groups?